-Choosing between Chiang Mai and Phuket is not very difficult since both the places offer different experiences.
+Choosing between Chiang Mai or Phuket is not very difficult since both the places offer different experiences.
 If you want a laid back feel and mellow down vibe in the mountains, you can choose Chiang Mai whereas Phuket is a place for people who love beaches and parties.

 Besides that, there are several other considerations that you must note for choosing your vacation destination in either Phuket or Chiang Mai.
 We have listed down 6 key differences to help you choose.